Workiva/styleguide/PYTHON.rst

     import math
     ...
-    result = math.celing(variable)
+    result = math.ceil(variable)
     ...

-This is even more important with Workiva-based code libraries, as they are be more in flux, and therefore more likely to be missed during a refactor.
+This is even more important with Workiva-based code libraries, as they are more in flux, and therefore more likely to be missed during a refactor.
 The following format is recommended, especially for imports that cross repository codebase boundaries: